 The Lycian Coast of Turkey

 The Lycian coast of Turkey refers aptly to the area in the Mediterranean region that was formerly governed by the Lycian empire from approximately the 15th century BC to 546BC.
+Also known as the South-Aegean coast or the turquoise coast, it lies in the province of Mugla.
 Although it has not been verified, historians strongly suspect their demise came about, when their cities were invaded by Harpogos, a median general that is credited with having put Cyrus the Great on the throne of Persia.
 His story is elegantly told in a book by Atulya K Bingham, who recounts her friend’s story of having hiked the Lycian way in present times.
-Other than that, tell-tale signs of their existence can be seen all over the stretch of coastline.
+Other than that, tell-tale signs of their existence can be seen all over the stretch of coastline which is truly spectacular.

 The World Famous Lycian Trek